 - Familiarity with traditional micro and/or macroeconomics theory is recommended but not required

-- Business document software such as Microsoft Office Suite or Google Docs
+- Business document software (Microsoft Office Suite, Google Docs, etc.)

 - Speakers or headphones

 - External or internal Microphone

 Jeanine Cowen, Vice President for Curriculum and Program Innovation at Berklee, is a frequent lecturer on the topic of music technology and new media industries.
 She is an active composer, music producer, and technologist, working primarily with sound and music for visual media.
 Jeanine studied at Northwestern University as a classical percussionist and graduated with a degree from Berklee College of Music, completing a dual degree in film scoring and music production and engineering.
 Her graduate coursework focused on interactive design and game development at Savannah College of Art and Design.

 Jeanine has worked on development teams at the Education Development Center, Inc., Turning Point Software, and Turbine Entertainment.
 Her compositions can be heard in a wide variety of art and media, in works that include the documentary The Life and Times of Frida Kahlo, the critically acclaimed off-Broadway play Rapt, and Midway Games’ MMORPG Lord of the Rings Online: Shadows of Angmar.
 Her work as a percussionist can be heard on fellow Berklee composer and music technologist Stephen Webber's Stylus Symphony.
 Jeanine is an active advisor to the Alliance for Women Film Composers.
 Read Less